xingped/pngr/README.md

 Start the server with "nodejs server.js".

-Run the client according to node-webkit's instructions: https://github.com/rogerwang/node-webkit/wiki/How-to-run-apps .
+Run the client and admin panel according to node-webkit's instructions: https://github.com/rogerwang/node-webkit/wiki/How-to-run-apps .